datacamp-content-public/courses-handling-missing-data-with-imputations-in-r-jami-mulgrave/chapter1.md

 `@instructions`
 First let's visualize the missing variables.
 Create an aggregation plot using VIM.
 Does there appear to be a lot of missing values or a little?

 Next, let's try mean imputation for the missing values.
-Try using mean imputation with the HMSIC package for the two variables that have missing data.
+Try using mean imputation with the Hmisc package for the two variables that have missing data.

 `@hint`